tqec/topologiq/README.md

 **In first place,** the algorithm will look for an incoming ZX graph and, if needed and possible, convert it into a native format.
 - ***Native format:*** A simple dictionary of nodes and edges (see `assets/graphs/simple_graphs.py` for examples).
 - ***PyZX interoperability:*** PyZX graphs supported (check `run.py` for a blueprint of the conversion process and `assets/graphs/pyzx_graphs.py` for examples).
+  - Note.
+If using a random PyZX circuit for testing, ensure all qubit lines are interconnected.
+If a qubit line is not interconnected, the graph has subgraphs.
+The algorithm treats subgraphs as separate logical computations, and will focus on one subgraph only.

 **After,** the algorithm will traverse the ZX graph transforming each node into a 3D equivalent "block" and positioning the resulting blocks in a way that honours the original edges in the graph (may involve a need to add intermediate blocks).
 This second part of the process is itself divided into several stages:
 - ***Positioning:*** organises the process of placing each node into a number of tentative positions.